Theatre Forum is now Performing Arts Forum

 27 & 28 May | Limerick Gathering @ The Lime Tree Theatre

 For over two decades, our annual Gathering has been a landmark event in the performing arts calendar.
-In 2025, we’re on our way to The Lime Tree Theatre Limerick for two days of conversation, provocation, and inspiration.
+This year, we’re on our way to The Lime Tree Theatre Limerick for two days of conversation, provocation, and inspiration.

 On this page you’ll be able to